 A visit at Poás Volcano National Park takes 45 minutes – 5 minutes to present your entrance ticket (required advance purchase online), sign waivers, and queue up which is followed by a 10 minute walk on the paved path from the parking lot to the overlook, 20 minutes at the overlook, and 10 minutes walk back to the parking area in a group of up to 50 visitors and 6 guides. $15 for non-residents and ~ $1.50 for residents.

 When clouds or mist obscure the crater there are NO refunds.
 You must begin your walk at the time printed on your ticket and are not allowed to wait for the clouds to clear.
 If you would like a second chance to see the crater you must purchase an additional ticket (subject to availability) and repeat the process.

 The National Park is open from 7:00 a.m. until 2:00 p.m. every day and viewing groups depart every 20 minutes until 1:20 p.m.
-It is less than 30 miles on the paved road from San José (see map and routes) but it will take around two hours to drive (plus up to an additional hour for traffic).
+The entrance is less than 30 miles from San José on a paved road (see map and routes) but it will take at least 1.5 hours to drive (plus up to an additional hour for traffic).

 The park service cautions against visits by children under 12, pregnant women, the “elderly”, and anyone with respiratory, cardiac issues or limited mobility.